harumuki/thorsten-hans.com/_posts/2018-03-22-limit-resources-for-containers-using-limitranges-in-kubernetes.md

 ## Recap
 As you can see, defining default `resource-requests` and `-limits` is quite easy using *LimitRanges*.
-If you don’t specify resource-requests or -limits for the containers you deploy, Kubernetes will automatically assign the pre-defined values from the LimitRange.
-That said, it’s only **a default value**.
+If you don't specify resource-requests or -limits for the containers you deploy, Kubernetes will automatically assign the pre-defined values from the LimitRange.
+That said, it's only **a default value**.

 Your custom requests and limits will always overrule the LimitRanges.